 The Graduate Certificate in Sex, Health and Society will build students' knowledge around the social, psychological, behavioural and health aspects of sex, sexuality and sexual health, and emphasise the critical and practical skills involved in discovering rigorous solutions to complex problems.

 Commencing in Semester 2, 2020 (27 July), this part-time course will offer four subjects over two semesters, with most coursework taking place online.

 Each subject will also incorporate two days per semester of face-to-face teaching at La Trobe's City Campus in Collins Street.
 These days will be arranged consecutively, to minimise travel requirements for remote students, and will most likely be scheduled during the University's mid-semester break (28 September - 2 October in 2020) to avoid conflicts with other regular lectures.

-The total cost for the course will be $12,700 ($6,350 per semester at 0.25 EFTSL, over one year), with FEE-HELP available for eligible students.
-Subjects can be taken in any order, or over two years.
+The total cost for the course will be $12,700 ($6,350 per semester (0.5 EFTSL), with the course running over one year), with FEE-HELP available for eligible students.
+Subjects can be taken in any order, or one at a time over two years.

 Applications will open in late March/early April 2020.
 Full details of the course and an Apply Now link can be found on the La Trobe University Graduate Certificate in Sex, Health and Society Course Page, and more information in the online University Handbook.
 For more information on applying for the course, please email email@example.com

 The course includes four subjects, available as fourth-year electives in La Trobe's Masters of Public Health and the Masters of Health Administration, and open to any fourth-year (Honours) or postgraduate students at La Trobe:

 SHS4SR Research in Sex, Sexuality and Sexual Health